-Knee pain with steps and box step-ups are one of the most common problems that we see at our physical therapy office.
-The location of knee pain can vary.
+Knee pain when performing step-ups is a common complaint amongst knee pain sufferers who like to work out in the gym.
+The location of knee pain may vary.
 Sometimes the pain is at the patellar tendon (patellar tendonitis) or quad tendon (quad tendonitis).
-It could be on the outside of the knee along the IT band (IT Band syndrome).
+It could be on the outside of the knee (IT Band syndrome).
 It may be from a meniscus injury across the joint line.
-It may even be on the inside of the knee and results in knee bursitis.
-Sometimes, the kneecap does not track properly and can cause patellofemoral syndrome.
+It may even be on the inside of the knee (knee bursitis).
+Sometimes, the kneecap does not track properly and may result in patellofemoral syndrome.

-To obtain an accurate diagnose, an examination would be needed.
-Although there are differences in how we treat each of these conditions, we’ve found that common limitations exist when it comes to experiencing pain with steps and step-ups onto a box.
+To obtain an accurate diagnosis, an examination would be needed.
+Although there are differences in how you should treat each of those conditions, there are basic principles that will help you overcome knee pain when performing steps ups.

 If your knee is irritated and painful, the first common-sense recommendation is to take a short break from the activity that aggravates your knee further.
 This may include step-ups, lunges, or squats.
 This will allow irritation to settle down and pain to subside.
 If your pain persists, receiving hands-on therapy can be effective to help your pain subside more quickly.
 Soft tissue mobilization of the thigh and calf muscles and joint mobilization of the knee cap, leg, and thigh bones can have a profound effect on pain intensity.